IndexThePlanet/Logan/Sequence_Search.md

-# Search for a sequence of interest (of size $\geq k$) inside an unitigs/contig accession
+# Search for unitigs or contigs similar to a sequence of interest (of size $\geq k$)

 ## Introduction

-Suppose you want to search for a sequence of interest inside the contigs of a particular accession.
+Given an accession numner, suppose you want to find either unitigs or contigs similar to a queri sequence.

 For the sake of the example, we will pick:

 * Accession: `DRR000016`
-* Sequence to find (in a `query.fa` file):
+* Sequence queried (in a `query.fa` file):
 ```
 >query
-AGATGGAGACATACAGAAATAGTCAAACCACATCTACAAAATGC
+AGATGGAGACATACAGAAATAGTCAAACCACATACTACAAAATGCCTACAAAATGCCAGTATCAGGCGGCGGCTTCG
 ```

 ## Setting up